Acgua/ioBroker.oura/README.md

 This is an adapter ("plugin") to integrate Oura rings into the smarthome system [ioBroker](https://www.iobroker.net/).

-### What is the Oura Ring?
+## What is the Oura Ring?

 The Oura Ring is a gadget developed by the Finish health technology company _Ōura Health Oy_ and collects health data from the wearer's finger like a regular activity bracelet or heart rate monitor.
 The activity, heart rate, body temperature, respiratory rate and sleep data collected by the ring are transmitted wirelessly via Bluetooth to a smartphone app.

 See [ouraring.com](https://ouraring.com/) and [en.wikipedia.org/wiki/Oura_Health](https://en.wikipedia.org/wiki/Oura_Health) for further information.

-Oura provides an [API](https://cloud.ouraring.com/v2/docs) to access to all the recorded data.
+## Installation

+The adapter is not yet in the "latest repository".
+So please [install adapter from custom URL](https://github.com/ioBroker/ioBroker.docs/blob/master/docs/en/admin/adapter.md#5---install-adapter-from-custom-url) and add an adapter instance.

+## Setup

+You need to get an API token from the Oura Cloud and copy the token into the adapter instance settings:
+1. Open [cloud.ouraring.com/personal-access-tokens](https://cloud.ouraring.com/personal-access-tokens) and sign in with your Oura account.
+2. Click on "Create New Personal Access Token" to generate an access token.
+3. Copy the token and paste it into the according field of your adapter instance settings.
+Save the settings.

 ## Changelog